robyftp/Tree/README.md

-## Why did the clown have neck pain? - Because he slept funny
+## To the guy who invented zero... thanks for nothing.